Find information on how we’re keeping you safe from COVID-19 here

 If I choose to have sedation, what medications may I receive?

 You may be given some Buscopan to relax the bowel during colonoscopy.
-Midazolam is often given as a sedative.
-Pethidine or Fentanyl are the common painkillers used during the procedure.
+Sedatives may also be given.
+Common painkillers may be used during the procedure.
 Both these treatments can affect your mental ability to think clearly for up to 24 hours after they are given, even though you feel wide awake.
 For this reason, you will need someone to collect you from the hospital and take you home should you choose to have sedation.

 Do I need to have someone with me for the next 24 hours?